awsdocs/amazon-ecr-user-guide/doc_source/pull-through-cache.md

 + Amazon ECR repositories created using the pull through cache workflow are treated like any other Amazon ECR repository\.
 All repository features, such as replication and image scanning are supported\.
 + When a new repository is created using a pull through cache rule, tag immutability is disabled by default\.
 If you manually enable tag immutability on the repository, Amazon ECR may not be able to update the cached images\.
 + When a new repository is created using a pull through cache rule, AWS KMS encryption is disabled by default\.
 If you want to use AWS KMS encryption, you can create the repository manually prior to the first image pull\.
-+ When an image is pulled using a pull through cache rule for the first time, if you've configured Amazon ECR to use an interface VPC endpoint using AWS PrivateLink then you need to create a public subnet in the same VPC, with a NAT gateway, and then route all outbound traffic to the internet from their private subnet to the NAT gateway in order for the pull to work\.
++ When an image is pulled using a pull through cache rule for the first time, if you've configured Amazon ECR to use an interface VPC endpoint using AWSPrivateLink then you need to create a public subnet in the same VPC, with a NAT gateway, and then route all outbound traffic to the internet from their private subnet to the NAT gateway in order for the pull to work\.
 Subsequent image pulls don't require this\.
 For more information, see [Scenario: Access the internet from a private subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html#public-nat-internet-access) in the *Amazon Virtual Private Cloud User Guide*\.

 ## Creating a pull through cache rule<a name="pull-through-cache-creating-rule"></a>

 You create a pull through cache rule for each external public registry containing images you want to cache in your Amazon ECR private registry\.

-### To create a pull through cache rule \(AWS Management Console\)<a name="pull-through-cache-creating-rule-console"></a>
+### To create a pull through cache rule \(AWSManagement Console\)<a name="pull-through-cache-creating-rule-console"></a>

-**To create a pull through cache rule \(AWS Management Console\)**
+**To create a pull through cache rule \(AWSManagement Console\)**

 1. Open the Amazon ECR console at [https://console\.aws\.amazon\.com/ecr/](https://console.aws.amazon.com/ecr/)\.